 Michael Aldrich, a Hindu historian who published a paper on tantric cannabis use in India, said that the use of cannabis in these contexts was intended to awaken the participants spiritually [3].
 Aldrich describes these sex rituals as places where sexual intercourse was a vehicle for achieving oneness with the other.
 Participants would consume a drink called vijaya, which consisted of cannabis leaves, pepper, cardamom, and poppy, before the love-making events.

 Many other cultures have used cannabis for increased desire and sexual functioning.
-For instance, in Eastern Europe, cannabis remained an essential crop for centuries because of its healing and sensation-magnifying properties, often associated with increased sexual satisfaction.
+For instance, in Eastern Europe, cannabis remained an essential crop for centuries because of its perceived wellness and sensation-magnifying properties.
 Men in Serbia still consider hemp an aphrodisiac, believing that even wearing hemp clothes will increase their sexual virility [3].

 Learn more in the Guide to CBD.